-- Adjust the shower head to an angle that leaves a space inside the shower or tub for your body to comfortably sit on a chair, mat or on the floor inside without being touched by the hot water.
+- Adjust the showerhead to an angle that leaves space inside the shower or tub for your body to comfortably sit on a chair, mat or on the floor inside without being touched by the hot water.

-- While the room fills with steam, grab a natural-bristled skin brush and begins brishing your skin starting at your feet, up your legs and toward your heart.
+- While the room fills with steam, grab a natural-bristled skin brush and begin brushing your skin starting at your feet, up to your legs and toward your heart.
 You can use circular movements and long, sweeping brushes.
-This stimulates your largest sense organ, your skin, while breaking up toxins and stagnant lymph and guiding it to move and flush from your system.
+This stimulates your largest sense organ, your skin while breaking up toxins and stagnant lymph and guiding it to move and flush from your system.

 Want to practice self-care through rhythmic realignment?

 Curious to work with someone who can help you explore how you can feel more grounded, connected and purposeful by simply connecting with life’s natural rhythms?
 Schedule time for a Consultation or a ReConnection™ session with me.